Standen: House

 Between 1891 and 1894 architect Philip Webb, who was a friend of William Morris, designed the house for a prosperous London solicitor, James Beale, his wife Margaret, and their family of seven children.
 The house is constructed in the Wealden vernacular style with sandstone quarried from the estate and locally made bricks and tiles.
 The interior is decorated with Morris carpets, fabrics and wallpapers, with furnishings also by Morris, and the garden complements the beauty of the house.
 From the start the house had electric power, originally generated by a donkey engine in a shed by the old barn.
-The house still has its original electric light fittings, designed by W. A. S. Benson.
+The house still has its original electric light fittings, designed by William Arthur Smith Benson.

 After Beale's death in 1912, Margaret Beale continued to live at Standen.
 When she died in 1936, their unmarried daughter, Margaret, succeeded her, and after her death in 1947, Standen came into the possession of Helen, their youngest daughter, also unmarried.
-On Helen's death in 1972 the house passed by bequest to the National Trust for Places of Historic Interest or Natural Beauty.
+On Helen's death in 1972 the house passed by bequest to the National Trust.